yangjiheng/nerf_and_beyond_docs/README.md

 ## NeRF/3DGS Book

 I have recently published a book with PHEI(Publishing House of Electronics Industry) on NeRF/3DGS.
 This would not have been possible without the help of the whole 3D vision community.
-It is now available on jd.com and it should be suitable as a reference handbook for NeRF/3DGS beginners or engineers in related areas.
+It is now available on jd.com ([Checkout here](https://item.jd.com/10110615626932.html)) and it should be suitable as a reference handbook for NeRF/3DGS beginners or engineers in related areas.
 I sincerely hope the book can be helpful in any perspective.

 For those of you who have already purchased the book, all references can be downloaded [HERE](./assets/book_references.pdf).
 If you experience any issue reading the book or have any suggestions to improve it, please contact me through my email address: `jiheng.yang@gmail.com`, or directly concact me on WeChat: `jiheng_yang`.
 I'm looking forward to talk to anyone reaching out to me, thanks in advance.